Folk dances of Punjab: Bhangra

-Bhangra is the most popular folk dance from Punjab, originating in the Sialkot area of Punjab, Pakistan.
+Bhangra is the most popular folk dance from Punjab, originating in the Sialkot area of Pakistani Punjab.
 It is especially associated with the vernal Vaisakhi festival.

-Bhangra was mainly done by Punjabi farmers during the harvesting season.
-It was mainly performed while farmers did agricultural chores.
+Bhangra was mainly performed by Punjabi farmers during the harvesting season, while they did agricultural chores.
 As they did each farming activity they would perform bhangra moves on the spot.
 This allowed them to finish their job in a pleasurable way.
 After harvesting their wheat crops during the Vaisakhi season, people used to attend cultural festivals while dancing bhangra.
 For many years, farmers performed bhangra to showcase a sense of accomplishment and to welcome the new harvesting season.